jpdoyle/scromble/DESIGN.md

 checked.

-To minimize the total memory overhead from the HMAC prefix table and the buffer required to check against it, `chunk_size` gets updated incrementally during the HMAC-check pass.
+To minimize the total memory overhead from the HMAC prefix table and the buffer required to check against it, `block_size` gets updated incrementally during the HMAC-check pass.
 If `hmac_prefs.len()*HMAC_LEN >= 2*block_size` (here `HMAC_LEN == 64`), then `block_size` gets updated to `block_size*2` and every even entry in `hmac_prefs` gets deleted -- ie: